While renewing a certificate, its status is stuck on 'Replacement in Progress'

 Cause

-Status "replacing" must go away as soon as Internet Gateway (IG) can report its inventory to NS specifying a new certificate usage.
+The status "replacing" must go away as soon as the Internet Gateway (IG) can report its inventory to the Notification Server specifying a new certificate usage.

 Resolution